pieter-van-prooijen/artifactory-crawler/README.md

 deployed, but will leave the older version directories untouched.

-This crawler will find all of the time-stamped artifacts in a repository older then a specified number of days.
+This crawler will find all of the time-stamped artifacts in a repository older than a specified number of days.
 The URLs of these artifacts can be used with a HTTP "delete" request, removing them from the repository and freeing up disk space.